-Changes in personality, such as apathy, irritability and interest in things previously enjoyed may be noticed by family and friends.
+Changes in personality, such as apathy, irritability, and decreased interest in things previously enjoyed may be noticed by family and friends.

 Diagnosis is usually based on the pattern of symptoms experienced and the exclusion of other conditions that may cause similar symptoms, such as Parkinson’s or stroke.
 Unfortunately, as with Parkinson’s, there is no single test or scan to diagnose CBD.

-A diagnosis should be made by a specialist with experience of CBD, usually a neurologist.
-He or she may ask for a brain scan to rule out other causes, and they may also carry out tests to check memory, concentration and understanding of verbal communication.
+A diagnosis should be made by a specialist with experience in CBD, usually a neurologist.
+He or she may ask for a brain scan to rule out other causes, and they may also carry out tests to check memory, concentration, and understanding of verbal communication.

 CBD occurs when cells in specific parts of the brain – the cortex and basal ganglia – are damaged as a protein called tau builds up and over time causes harmful clumps.
 In normal brains, tau is broken down to avoid a build-up, but in CBD this does not happen.